HugoKovac/GoApiFilter/README.md

 For a clearer view of performance, the time will be printed in red in the logs if timing > 4 seconds for a 201 and > 1 second for a 200.

-In `./client/main.go` a goroutine limit has been set up because the number of ports is limited.
-In the future, it will be possible to create a number of competing clients who will be able to send all their requests with the same client to keep the same port.
+In `./client/main.go` the number of client is limit because the number of port available is also limited.